apache/parquet-format/Statistics.md

 i32 numHashFunctions; number of hash functions to generate the bit from the encountering entries
 ```

+#### Implementation of the bloom filter in parquet-mr
+Currently we support two bloom filter strategies.
+One is using two 32bit hash functions and another is using all 128 bits of Murmur3 128 when hashing.
+The first one is mentioned in "Less Hashing, Same Performance: Building a Better Bloom Filter" by Kirsch et.al.
+From abstract 'only two hash functions are necessary to effectively implement a Bloom filter without any loss in the asymptotic false positive probability' Lets split up 64-bit hashcode into two 32-bit hash codes and employ the technique mentioned in the above paper

 #### Build a bloom filter in the parquet-mr
 To build a bloom filter, users need to add the following four configurations: